-The Refugee Employment Network (REN) is a charity (reg.
-TBC March 21) that ensures that refugees in the UK can access appropriate, fulfilling, paid employment or self-employment.
+The Refugee Employment Network (REN) is a charity (#1196168) that ensures that refugees in the UK can access appropriate, fulfilling, paid employment or self-employment.
 By doing so we unlock the added value to society we know they are capable of.

-We are a strong and growing membership of 180+ people, representing 80+ refugee integration support organisations from across the UK.
-Working as a united force of NGOs, local authorities, private businesses, together we:
+We are a strong and growing membership of 370+ organisations, representing employers, local and national government, and support services.
+Working as a united force, together we:

 - Broker opportunities: connecting employers with appropriate local, regional and national service providers, and vice versa

 - Develop best practice: collating research and data to evidence best practice in service areas and businesses sectors

 - Provide advice and guidance: proactively offering support to member organisations to create and attain standards for meaningful and long-lasting refugee employment

 - Leveraging resources and support: finding funding and opportunities that could support meaningful job creation and employment support programmes for refugees

 By doing this, over the next 5 years we will drive down the numbers of refugees who are not in employment by removing the financial, cultural and social barriers that stop them from moving forward with their lives in the UK, and help them add the value they want and can to UK society.